20 zip codes·Updated June 2026

 4 Bedroom$2,680/mo

-Fair Market Rents are published annually by HUD for the Milwaukee metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Milwaukee metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Milwaukee metro area is $2,010/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Milwaukee metro is $2,010/month.
+Asking rents come in about 36% below the federal benchmark, which can make Section 8 properties competitive here.

-Milwaukee is one of those Midwest cities that investors are starting to pay more attention to.
-It's significantly cheaper than Chicago but close enough to benefit from people who want a lower cost of living.
+Milwaukee is a Midwest market that investors have started to pay more attention to.
+Significantly cheaper than Chicago but close enough to catch spillover from people who want a lower cost of living.
 The Third Ward, East Side, and Bay View are premium.
-The northwest side and the far south side are more affordable.
+The northwest side and far south side are cheaper.
 Major employers include Northwestern Mutual, Rockwell Automation, and several healthcare systems.
-Property taxes in Wisconsin can be high, so factor that into your analysis.
-The market isn't going to give you explosive growth, but the entry points are low, the demand is stable, and the cash flow can work.
-It's a solid market for investors who are comfortable with Midwest dynamics.
+Wisconsin property taxes can be high, so factor those into your analysis.
+No explosive growth here, but entry points are low, demand is stable, and the cash flow can work.
+Solid market for investors comfortable with Midwest dynamics.